Shalmie PPC Blog

 Start with a company page and start posting interesting content to show your business’ personality.
 Those that are already familiar with your brand can create stronger bonds when they learn about your company culture and your expertise on certain matters (usually related to your product).
 Building up your authority on topics surrounding your industry translates into easy content opportunities.

-The cool thing about LinkedIn is that you can combine content marketing with PPC by sponsoring your posts.
+The cool thing about LinkedIn is that you can combine content marketing with PPC Management by sponsoring your posts.
 This is a quick and easy way to formalize the performance of your posts through measuring engagement with specific audiences in a narrowed setting.

 As you can see, LinkedIn is not far behind the giants, like Facebook and Twitter, in terms of B2C content being produced for each respective channel.